 Update

-Another way you can do this is by simply deleting the homepath.conf file and running the script again.
+Another way you can do this is by deleting the homepath.conf file and running the script again.

 run wallpaper change script